This article is part of a larger series on Hiring.

-Small businesses use personnel training software, such as a learning management system (LMS), to keep their employees compliant and allow them to continue their career education.
-Software designed for the delivery of educational and training courses, the LMSes we evaluated all offer a large library of created courses as well as the ability to import and/or create your own custom courses.
+Small businesses use personnel training software, such as learning management systems (LMSes), to keep their employees compliant and allow them to continue their career education.
+Designed for the delivery of educational and training courses, the LMSes we evaluated all offer a large library of created courses, as well as the ability to import and/or create your own custom courses.

-The five best employee training management software for small businesses are:
+The six best employee training management software for small businesses are:

 - TalentLMS: Best for industry compliance